-As of CDH 5.4.0, configuring MapReduce jobs is simpler than before: instead of having to set both the heap size (mapreduce.map.java.opts Or mapreduce.reduce.java.opts) and the container size (mapreduce.map.memory.mb or mapreduce.reduce.memory.mb), you can now choose to set only one of them; the other is inferred from mapreduce. job. heap. memory-mb. ratio.
-If don't specify either of them, container size defaults to 1 GB and the heap size is inferred.
+As of CDH 5.4.0, configuring MapReduce jobs is simpler than before: instead of having to set both the heap size (mapreduce.map.java.opts or mapreduce.reduce.java.opts) and the container size (mapreduce.map.memory.mb or mapreduce.reduce.memory.mb), you can now choose to set only one of them; the other is inferred from mapreduce.job.heap.memory-mb.ratio.
+If you do not specify either of them, container size defaults to 1 GiB and the heap size is inferred.